Chronic Kidney Disease

 Chronic Kidney Disease (CKD) affects 26 million Americans, according to the National Kidney Foundation—and millions of others are at increased risk.
 Early detection can prevent complications such as kidney failure.

+What is CKD?
 CKD is the slow loss of kidney function over a length of time.
 This disease lowers the kidneys’ ability to remove waste from the body and perform other vital functions.
 It can lead to complications such as high blood pressure, anemia, nerve damage, heart disease and kidney failure.

-Here are some symptoms of CKD:
+Symptoms Here are some symptoms of CKD:

 Fatigue and lower energy